dtbuchholz/tutorial-fvm-hack/README.md

 ```bash
 npm install
 ```

+You'll also want to ensure you have a private key accessible—create a `.env` and set your private key to the variable `PRIVATE_KEY`.

 If you are developing locally, you'll first want to start a local Hardhat and Tableland node: